ldanilek/password-protection/README.md

 # password-protection
 Archives, compresses, and password-protects a list of files and directories from the command line.

-Uses techniques from problem sets across multiple schools:
+Uses techniques from problem sets across multiple universities:

 * Yale's CS323
     * Far for the archiving of multiple files and directories into one file